 Each year, there are countless dog bite injuries that take place that can easily be prevented.
 They are preventable by simply making sure that your pet has received proper training, and is on a leash when in public or strangers are around.
 No matter how sweet you may think your dog is, there is no guarantee that your dog will not attack someone.

 “I just want owners of dogs to realize, they might not think their dog is going to hurt anyone.
 But that’s what these people said.
 This dog had never attacked anyone before.
-There’s always a first,” said White.
+There’s always a first,” White said.

 In addition to the physical injuries, the emotional distress can be the worst part.
 Val Kesterson was viciously attacked by a pit bull mix last summer.
 It took her a couple months for her physical injuries to heal but she is still recovering emotionally.
 Since the attack, she has not felt comfortable jogging with dogs nearby.

 This week is Dog Bite Prevention Week, where the hope is to spread knowledge of how to prevent dog bite injuries.
 If you or someone you know suffered injuries from a dog bite, contact an experienced attorney to evaluate your options.